randylubin/Diegetic-Games/_posts/2017-11-06-metatopia-2017-recap.markdown

 tags:
 - metatopia
 - playtest
+description: A quick recap of my experience at Metatopia 2017
 ---

 I had a phenomenal time at Metatopia this year!
 It was so great to catch up with old friends, meet internet friends in person, and discover great new designers.